-The Locus of Control is a concept first developed in the 1960’s by Julian Rotter and is measured along a spectrum (a continuum) with an ‘internal’ locus of control at one end and an ‘external’ locus of control at the other with varying degrees in-between these two extremes.
+The Locus of Control is a concept first developed in the 1960’s by Julian Rotter and is measured along a spectrum (a continuum) with an ‘internal’ locus of control at one end and an ‘external’ locus of control at the other.

-It represents the way that a person attributes ‘causality’ (what causes things to happen) to experiences or events in their lives.
+It represents the way that we attribute ‘causality’ (what causes things to happen – see Attribution Theory) to experiences or events in our lives.

 Over the last 60 years the locus of control model has stood the test of time and is still regarded, today, as a valid and influential psychological perspective.

-The Locus of Control is a measure of what people believe about causality and NOT a scientific explanation of causality.
+The Locus of Control is a measure of what we believe about causality and NOT a scientific explanation of causality.

-It is also understood to be one of the three main core beliefs that effect how people experience life.
+It is one of the three main core beliefs that effect how we each experience life.

 Locus of Control, Beliefs and Facts

-The fact that they do not believe in God does not mean that God does not exist, they simply don’t believe that he/she does.
+Of course, not believing in God does not mean that God does not exist, it is simply a belief that there is no God.

-On the other hand, there are many people in the UK who do believe in (a) God and many of them believe that their lives are largely lived according to God’s plan (although current surveys suggest that a belief in God is now a minority belief at less than 50% of the population*).
+On the other hand, there are many people in the UK who do believe in (a) God and many of them believe that their lives are largely lived according to God’s plan.

 By the same token, the fact that millions of people do believe in God does not mean that God actually exists, it’s just that those people who believe in God, believe he exists.